|

 Benjamin’s third child, Jacob, was born in London on 30 September 1789.
 He died, still in London, in 1801.

 Benjamin’s fourth child, Rachel, was born in London on 19 May 1791.
 On 14 October 1812 she married Israel Isaacs at the Great Synagogue in London.
-The couple had six children: Elias in 1814, Julia in 1815, Barnett Jacob in about 1821, Maria in 1824, Barnard in 1828, and Jacob (or John) Andrade in about 1831.
+The couple had at least six children: Elias in 1814, Julia in 1815, Barnett Jacob in about 1821, Maria in 1824, Barnard in 1828, and Jacob (or John) Andrade in about 1831.
 In 1851 the couple were living at 7 Scarborough Street in Whitechapel; Israel was working as a commercial traveller in stationery.

 Benjamin’s fifth child, David Haim, was born in Whitechapel on 19 March 1793.
-On 3 July 1822 he married Sipporah Piar Israel, with whom he ahd ? children: Judith in 1823, Benjamin in 1825, Eliza in 1827, Abigail in 1828, Nathan in 1830, Marian and Jacob in 1833, and Israel in 1837 (details below).
+On 3 July 1822 he married Sipporah Piar Israel, with whom he had eight children: Judith in 1823, Benjamin in 1825, Eliza in 1827, Abigail in 1828, Nathan in 1830, Marian and Jacob in 1833, and Israel in 1837 (details below).
 David died in 1855, and Sipporah in 1871.

-Benjamin’s sixth child, Clarissa (or Clara?), was born in London on 13 February 1794.
+Benjamin’s sixth child, Clarissa (or Clara), was born in London on 13 February 1794.
 She married a solicitor, Alexander Levy, and had six children: David, Benjamin, Clarissa, Isaac, Eliza (who married her cousin Benjamin da Costa Andrade), and John Jacob.

 Benjamin’s seventh child, Sophia, was born in London on 6 February 1796.
 On 23 February 1831 she married Lewis J (‘Levy’) Cohen, by whom she had four children: Joseph born in 1832, Benjamin in 1834, Solomon in 1835 and Frederick in 1840.
 Levy, who was in the “playing card business”, died on 14 April 1868 and Sophia on 20 January 1870.